abhi5455/Lumin-App/README.md

 Placement data exists, but it’s scattered and rarely actionable.
 Most students end up preparing blindly, relying on rumors rather than records.

 ## ✅ The Solution
-Lumin centralizes aLumin details, recruited company data, average salary packages, and placement history.
+Lumin centralizes Alumin details, recruited company data, average salary packages, and placement history.
 It transforms raw data into **visibility into real outcomes**, not assumptions.

 ---